MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machine-learning-resource-organization.md

 **Regional fine-tuning:** A base model trains on an initial dataset, for example, public data or data from all regions, and is later fine-tuned with a regional dataset.
 The regional dataset might only exist in a particular region because of compliance or data movement constraints.
 For example, you might need base model training to be done in a workspace in region A, while fine tuning happens in a workspace in region B.

 The benefit of this setup is you can experiment compliantly in the data center where the data resides.
-And you can still take advantage of base model training on a larger dataset in an earlier pipeline stage.
+You can also still take advantage of base model training on a larger dataset in an earlier pipeline stage.

-With this approach, it supports complex experimentation pipelines but it might create more challenges.
+This approach supports complex experimentation pipelines but it might create more challenges.
 For example, when you compare experiment results across regions, it might add more overhead to the quota and compute management.

 :::image type="content" source="./media/azure-ml-setup-regional-fine-tuning.png" alt-text="Diagram of an initial dataset deployed using public data or data from all regions, and fine-tuned later with a regional dataset." lightbox="./media/azure-ml-setup-regional-fine-tuning.png":::